-The Department of Civil and Environmental Engineering at Seattle University invites applications for a tenure-track Assistant Professor to begin September 2017.
-Candidates with educational, research or industrial experience in structural engineering are encouraged to apply.
+The Department of Civil and Environmental Engineering at Seattle University invites applications for a full-time, renewable, non-tenure-track Instructor to begin September 2018.
+Seattle University promotes a culture that emphasizes quality teaching.

-The successful candidate will have a strong interest in teaching and mentoring students; an established record of research; and a genuine desire to contribute to the mission of Seattle University.
-Candidates having expertise with teaching in an online or hybrid environment are encouraged to apply.
-Responsibilities will include teaching, maintaining an active research program and providing service to the university.
+The successful candidate will be responsible for teaching and service.
 Primary teaching responsibilities will include a variety of undergraduate and graduate structural engineering courses as well as advising a yearlong, industry-sponsored senior design project.

 Requirements: Either (1) a Ph.D. in structural engineering, civil engineering or a closely related field or (2) a M.S. in structural engineering or a closely related field, at least 10 years professional structural design experience, and an active Structural Engineer (SE) License.

 Seattle University, founded in 1891, is a Jesuit Catholic university located on 48 acres on Seattle’s Capitol Hill.
 More than 7,400 students are enrolled in undergraduate and graduate programs within eight schools.
 U.S. News and World Report’s “Best Colleges 2017” ranks Seattle University among the top 10 universities in the West that offer a full range of masters and undergraduate programs.
 Seattle University is an equal opportunity employer.